Thoracic Outlet Syndrome

 • Trauma

-• Motions that you repeat often
+• Motions that a person repeats often

 • Job problems, such as poor posture or using the computer too much